 Getting a Pre-Configured VPN Router

-For the non-technical users, the above process may seem quite complicated.
+For the non-technical users, the above process may seem quite complicated for testing VPN security.
 Do no worry though, as I do have an alternative available for you.

 It comes in the form of buying a VPN-secured router.
 These devices come pre-installed with a provider-specific software, which guarantees consistent protection.